geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 The problem is it's very often going to redo a lot of compute.
 And that's something we have to be so careful with here, too, because, like, The tests barely test for this.
-There's so many things where...
-Sure, we have some that count kernels, but there's so many things where...
+There's so many things where..
+Sure, we have some that count kernels, but there's so many things where..

 **Chenyu** [00:24:17]
-We don't constantly use memory and, like...
+We don't constantly use memory and, like..

 **Geohot** [00:25:18]
 Yes.
-We have some that count the memory, too, but...
-Yeah, they're not...
+We have some that count the memory, too, but..
+Yeah, they're not..
 I wouldn't trust them.
 I wouldn't trust them, and they're in no way minimal.
-They're just, like...
+They're just, like..
 We just shoved in a number for what it used to be.

 **Chenyu** [00:24:59]
 Yeah, yeah, yeah.

 **Geohot** [00:25:00]
 So what it used to be was any good.
-Well...
+Well..

 **Chenyu** [00:25:04]
 And a lot of these will usually go through the, like, discussing through the docs and having some examples.